angerenage/jtx/SPEC.md

   - append merge: Keyed upsert, update existing items by key; append new keys; keys not present in the batch remain.
   - prepend merge: Keyed upsert, update existing items by key; prepend new keys; keys not present in the batch remain.

-- window (**required if strategy is not replace**) – integer specifying a window size.
+- window – integer specifying a window size.
 For example, window="200" keeps at most 200 items in the list.
 Items beyond are dropped from the DOM when new items arrive (from the start for append/append merge; from the end for prepend/prepend merge).
 This allows uncontrolled feeds to remain performant.

 Children: